PaperMC/docs/docs/paper/admin/how-to/anti-xray.md

   Changes won't be applied automatically.
 * Do not use the `/reload` command.
 To apply Anti-Xray configuration changes a restart is required.
-* After restarting the server, verify that the configuration is applied correctly by inspecting the config sections with Aikar's Minecraft Timings Viewer or spark.
+* After restarting the server, verify that the configuration is applied correctly by inspecting the config sections with timings or spark.

 </details>